mockk/mockk/README.md

 }
 ```

-Despite Kotlin language limits you can just create new instances of objects:
+Despite Kotlin language limits you can create new instances of objects if testing logic needs that:
 ```
 val newObjectMock = mockk<MockObj>()
 ```